HSCC Releases New Framework For Medical Device Security

 While many providers assume that it’s the facility’s internal infrastructure that fosters data breaches, the problem frequently lies with the device itself.
 Currently, the FDA has no federal mandate outlining required device cybersecurity protections.
-As a result, both legacy and newly introduced medical equipment can pose a significant (and potentially unknown) threat to healthcare facilities for an indefinite amount of time.

-Fortunately, a government-supported coalition of hospitals and healthcare device manufacturers have joined forces in an attempt to standardize the security testing process for new medical equipment and ultimately reduce the risk of a data breach.
 On Monday, January 28, 2019, the appointed advisory group known as the Healthcare and Public Health Sector Coordinating Council (HSCC) released a new, voluntary Joint Security Plan (JSP) framework explicitly designed to boost overall cybersecurity of healthcare apparatus throughout their lifecycles.
-Within its 53 pages, the recently released guidelines showcased several recommendations, including:

 Governance